resume-unilu/miller/client/src/pages/people.md

 ::: profile-committee
 ![profile/](/static/images/people/kenneth-dyson.jpg 'Kenneth Dyson')
 ### Kenneth Dyson

-> Research Professor
+> Distinguished Research Professor of European Politics

+> University of Cardiff

 :::
-> Distinguished Research Professor of European Politics, University of Cardiff

 [cardiff.ac.uk](http://www.cardiff.ac.uk/politics-international-relations/profile/kenneth-dyson/) — Kenneth Dyson was Professor of European Studies at the University of Bradford from 1982 to 2003 and has worked as a Visiting Professor at the Free University of Berlin, the University of Konstanz, the École Normale Supérieure, McMaster University and the University of Siena.
 His areas of expertise are economic and monetary policies in the EU, Germany, the European state and comparative public policy.
 He has authored several publications including States, Debt and Power (OUP, 2015 — UACES Best Book Prize 2015), The Road to Maastricht (OUP, 1999 — Choice Academic Book of the Year), The State Tradition in Western Europe (republished in the ECPR Classics series in 2010), European States and the Euro (OUP, 2002) and The Politics of the Euro Zone (OUP, 2001).